Release notes

 Intent & impact

-The DEINSTALL process failed to complete owing to a code error.
+- The DEINSTALL process failed to complete owing to a change tom the paths.
 The DEINSTALL process now operates as expected.

 Changes